-ORM stands for object relational mapping, where objects are used for connecting the programming language on to the database systems, with the facility to work SQL along with the object oriented programming concepts.
+ORM stands for object-relational mapping, where objects are used to connect the programming language on to the database systems, with the facility to work SQL and object-oriented programming concepts.
 It is feasible for ORM to be implemented on any type of database management system where object mapping to the table can be achieved in the virtual system.
 There are many types of ORM languages like Django ORM, Dapper ORM, JOOQ ORM, SQL Alchemy, etc.

 How ORM Works?

 It operates on the objects.
 So the whole methodology followed by ORMs is dependent on the object-oriented paradigm.
 ORMs generate objects which map to tables in the database virtually.
-Once these objects are up then coders can easily work to retrieve, manipulate or delete any field from the table without paying much attention to language specifically.
-It supports writing the complex long SQL queries in a simpler way.
-It use libraries to comprehend the code which we are writing in the form of objects and then map the same onto the database.
+Once these objects are up, then coders can easily work to retrieve, manipulate or delete any field from the table without paying much attention to language specifically.
+It supports writing complex long SQL queries in a simpler way.
+It uses libraries to comprehend the code we are writing in the form of objects and then map it onto the database.